 Ink Business Cash℠ Credit Card

 The Ink Business Cash℠ Credit Card is the better business card for companies that have lower annual expenses and tend to shop with more traditional vendors, like office supply stores.
 The card has no annual fee, meaning any rewards you earn from it will be a net positive to your bottom line.
-The card awards 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
+The card awards 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable services each account anniversary year.
 Additionally, it also gives 2% cash back on the first $25k spent in combined purchases at gas stations and restaurants each year.
 All other purchases earn just 1% back.

 Since this card doesn't charge an annual fee, the Ultimate Rewards points you earn through it are really only usable as cash back.
 With this card on its own, you cannot transfer the points to any airline or hotel.